 Many digital hearing aids are also Bluetooth compatible.
 You pair the phone up with the hearing aids exactly the same as you would with wireless headphones or earbuds.
 The sound goes right to your hearing aids when it rings.

-There isn’t any reason to allow hearing loss damage a perfectly good relationship.
+There isn’t any reason to allow hearing loss to damage a perfectly good relationship.
 Get back on your phone whatever it takes so you can start talking again.
 It’s time to make an appointment with a hearing specialist to check out the newest hearing aid technology.